 WTMC Ruapehu Lodge Blog

-The Wellington Tramping and Mountaineering Club (WTMC) owns and operates a lodge at Iwikau Village on Mt Ruapehu.
-This blog is intended to complement the lodge webpage by offering general news about the lodge and for readers to be able to comment.
-It will slowly develop over hopefully many years.
+The Wellington Tramping and Mountaineering Club (WTMC) owns and operates an accommodation lodge at Iwikau Village on Mt Ruapehu.
+This blog is intended to complement the lodge webpage by offering general news about the lodge – and for readers to be able to comment.
+It will hopefully slowly develop over many years.

 WTMC Mt Ruapehu Lodge in winter